 Conflux 16: 2022 Visions of Time, will explore the future of the speculative fiction industry over three days from September 30 to October 3rd, 2022 at the Rydges Hotel, Capital Hill.

-Our interstate guests of honour in 2022 are John Birmingham, author of He Died with a Felafel in His Hand and the Axis of Time trilogy, and another exciting guest yet to be announced.
+Our interstate guests of honour in 2022 are John Birmingham, author of He Died with a Felafel in His Hand and the Axis of Time trilogy, and Shelley Parker-Chan, author of She Who Became the Sun.
 Our local guest of honour is Dan O’Malley, author of The Rook and Stiletto, and our Artist-in-Residence is Tom Buckland.

 WHEN AND WHERE IS THE CON BEING HELD?